-Today, however, the pace of change has accelerated exponentially.
-As advances in technology, business models, disruptive startups, and shifts in consumer preferences have propelled the industry forward at breakneck speed, traditional retailers have struggled to keep pace.
+As advances in technology, business models, disruptive startups, and shifts in consumer preferences reshaped the industry over the past decade, many traditional retailers already struggled to keep pace.

-Navigating the treacherous and always-changing industry terrain requires retail organizations and their leaders to become agile and adapt to short-term challenges without losing sight of long-term vision.
-Coaching is the ideal tool to help leaders rise above the day-to-day grind, to remain resilient, lead strategically, and ensure the ever-changing customer experience serves as a north-star.
+Navigating the treacherous and always-changing terrain of the coronavirus economy will require retail organizations and their leaders to become agile and adapt to short-term challenges without losing sight of long-term vision.
+Coaching is the ideal tool to help leaders rise above the day-to-day challenges, to remain resilient, lead strategically, and ensure the ever-changing customer experience serves as a north star moving forward.

 In his seminal Harvard Business Review article on the future of shopping, Darrell Rigby shared how the retail sector has undergone a major disruption and transformation every half-century beginning with the advent of the urban department store, followed by the spread of suburban shopping malls, which were then eclipsed by discount chains— Walmart, Kmart, and Target, among others—and big-box category killers such as Best Buy and Barnes & Noble.

-Through our experience working with thousands of leaders spanning nearly every vertical in the sector, we have found that retail leaders, especially those who rise from the sales floor, tend to be especially pragmatic.
-This characteristic makes them adept at identifying seasonal trends, opportunities for cost savings, and how to enact incremental change to squeeze out better margins.
+Our experience has shown us that retail leaders tend to be pragmatic.
+This characteristic makes them adept at identifying seasonal trends, finding opportunities for cost savings, and enacting incremental changes to increase margins.

-A survey of retail CEOs found that communicating a strategic vision in a way that motivates the workforce and drives results, is the most critical competency for success in an unsure and competitive landscape.
-Working within a proven coaching methodology, AIIR executive coaching engagements include a rigorous assessment phase can provide leaders with an unmatched understanding of their strengths, derailers, and how those characteristics are likely to show up under pressure and undermine retail executives’ ability to motivate employees and produce results.
+Working within a proven coaching methodology, AIIR executive coaching engagements include a rigorous assessment phase that can provide leaders with an unmatched understanding of their strengths, derailers, and how those characteristics are likely to show up under pressure and undermine retail executives’ ability to motivate employees and produce results.
 Building on this self-awareness, executive coaches can provide leaders with clear techniques for managing stress, and help them leverage their strengths to both overcome organizational challenges as well as stay focused on the customer experience.

 The pace of change in the retail sector has accelerated exponentially over the past decade.
-As technology becomes faster, cheaper, more versatile, and more integrated with physical brick-and-mortar, and as consumers demand more of their retailers, the rate of disruption in the retail space shows no signs of slowing down.
+Given the complexity of the coronavirus crisis, the rate of disruption in the retail space shows no signs of slowing down.
 Retailers and their leaders will have to adapt to the changing environment or risk extinction.
-Executive coaching can provide retail leaders with the insight, resiliency, and adaptability they need to survive, and thrive, in this new environment.
+Executive coaching can provide retail leaders with the insight, resiliency, and adaptability they need to survive, and ultimately thrive, in this new environment.